 Roseta Mus Pons

-Environmnetal graphics project in the MGD
+leads the Environmnetal graphics project in the MGD

 She was born in Menorca and at 18 she moved to Barcelona to study graphic design at the Eina school.
 For more than seven years she works at Clase Bcn, where she acquires and develops professional practice working with Claret Serrahima.
 Later, she became part of Base Design and Polar until in 2010 she founds Roseta y Oihana together with Oihana Herrera Erneta, whom she knows teaching at Elisava.
 She has given talks and workshops and has been chairwoman of the ADG Laus awards.